 All employees who work 30 or more days within a year are entitled to paid sick leave.
 Paid sick leave accrues at the rate of 1 hour per every 30 hours worked.
-Accrual shall begin on the first day of employment or July 1, 2015, whichever is later.
+Accrual for part-time employees shall begin on the first day of employment or July 1, 2015, whichever is later.
+Accrual for full-time employees begins on the date of hire.